irene-gomez/KarumiCodeTest/README.md

 2. Access the folder: `cd KarumiCodeTest`

+3. Install dependencies: `npm install`

-3. To launch the project and see it in the browser:
+4. To launch the project and see it in the browser:
     * First you must launch the JSON server: `npm run db:server`
     * Once you have the server launched you can start the web: `npm start`

-4. To access correctly through the login, there are several users:
+5. To access correctly through the login, there are several users:

 | *username*     | *password*     |
 | :------------: | :------------: |